The exceptionally nice thing about these

 horns is, even though they were "novelty" instruments created to revive

-they are said (by most) to be exceptionally good instruments.
+lagging sax sales, they are said (by most) to be exceptionally good

-that there was a Tipped Bell C Soprano (see below pictures).
+there was a Tipped Bell C Soprano (see below pictures).
+These

-These are exceptionally rare, probably because Buescher didn't
+are exceptionally rare, probably because Buescher didn't make too many

-varieties of these horns: those with a one-piece body & bell and
+horns: those with a one-piece body & bell and those with a

 Is there a difference in quality between the one-piece and